-Mitsubishi Corporation, acquired Lawson's common stock during the period via a tender offer from December 22, 2016 to February 9, 2017, is its parent company that currently holds 50.2% of its total voting rights (50,150 thousand shares).
+Mitsubishi Corporation is its parent company that currently holds 50.2% of its total voting rights (50,150 thousand shares).
 Although we have a business alliance with Mitsubishi Corporation, we independently make decisions on management and overall business activities by our institution, conduct business management and ensure independence as a listed company.
 Under the business alliance agreement signed with Mitsubishi Corporation, a business alliance that respects Lawson's independence and subjectivity is agreed, and remain of independence from its parent company is also recognized.